oconnor663/jacko.io/posts/async_three.md

 reminder that, like threads, tasks running at the same time can run in any order.

-So, did we do all that work just to have another way to spell `join_all`?
-Well, yes and no. They are similar on the inside.
+So, did we really do all this work just to have another way to spell `join_all`?
+Well, yes and no. They're very similar on the inside.
 But we're about to move beyond sleeping and printing to look at real IO, and we're going to find that `spawn` is exactly what we want when we're listening for network connections.
 Onward!